svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

 excerpt: "Markdown is awesome.
 It's much better for preparing slides than the Beamer package in LaTeX.
 I offer a guide to get started."
 ---

+*Last updated: August 17, 2019.
+Feel free to read this, but it's a legacy blog post right now and not very informative for those interested in learning to use R Markdown.
+You can [read an update here](http://svmiller.com/blog/2019/08/r-markdown-template-beamer-presentations/).

 I've been using LaTeX for document rendering for over five years.
 No one else in my department at the time used it, beyond [my friend Joe][1] (who introduced it to me).
 There was no pressure from my department to learn it, only a curiosity on my end for the benefits of it.
 The transition to LaTeX came with a concurrent transition to its sister package Beamer, which renders Powerpoint-styled presentations.
 Both have numerous advantages over their Microsoft equivalents.

 However, I never particularly cared for Beamer.
 At least, I found LaTeX's document preparation system more intuitive than Beamer's slides preparation system.
 Using both will lead to proficiency, but Beamer markup remains ugly and a chore to write.